Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 How does AI improve driver experience in last-mile logistics?

 AI improves driver experience by optimizing routes for human factors — not just distance and time.
 This includes fatigue-aware routing that schedules breaks at sensible locations and distributes physical workload evenly, cognitive-load reduction that avoids stressful maneuvers like repeated U-turns and unprotected left turns, transparent re-routing that explains changes to drivers in real time, and difficulty-adjusted incentive models that ensure fair performance evaluation.
-Together, these capabilities reduce the physical, mental, and emotional toll of delivery work, directly improving driver satisfaction and retention.
+Together, these capabilities reduce the physical, mental, and emotional toll of delivery work, directly improving driver satisfaction and retention across enterprise retail, FMCG, e-commerce, 3PL, and CPG operations.

 What is fatigue-aware routing and how does it reduce driver turnover?